Bay of Plenty man Tewi Savage jailed for life for murdering daughter Arnica, aged 2

 He was naked standing in thick blackberry bushes.

-Savage said he had "f****d up" and went into the river and let Arnica go.
+Savage said he had "f***** up" and went into the river and let Arnica go.

 He also told police this and they found Arnica's body 2.5km downstream.